 [School Name]

-Template 3: The Lapsed Student Win-Back
+Newsletter Type 3: Lapsed Student Win-Back

-Subject line (pick one):
+Subject line options:

 We noticed [Name] hasn't been in — just checking inA quick note from [School Name] about [Name]Still here when you're ready, [Name]

-The email (for parents):
+The email (for parents of youth students):

 Hi [Parent Name],

 If [Name]‘s schedule has changed, or if something happened that made coming back feel harder, I’d genuinely like to know.
-Sometimes we can work around a schedule conflict, help with a transition back, or just talk.
+Sometimes we can work around a schedule conflict, help with the transition back, or just talk.

 If [Name] has moved on from martial arts for now, no hard feelings at all — we were glad to be part of their journey.